alejandrotoledoweb/sudoku-game-api/README.md

 # Saeko Challenge - Ruby on Rails Project

 This project was part of a process at Saeko.
-This challenge is to create an API to create a Sudoku Game.
+This challenge is to create an API to handle a Sudoku Game.

 ## Solution